aws/eks-anywhere/docs/content/en/docs/reference/ovas.md

 * `eksdRelease:kubernetes-1-20-eks-6`

 ## Building your own Ubuntu OVA
-The EKS-A project OVA building process leverages upstream [image-builder repository.](https://github.com/kubernetes-sigs/image-builder)
+The EKS Anywhere project OVA building process leverages upstream [image-builder repository.](https://github.com/kubernetes-sigs/image-builder)
 If you want to build an OVA with a custom Ubuntu base image to use for an EKS-Anywhere cluster, please follow the instructions below.

 Having access to a vSphere environment and docker running locally are prerequisites for building your own images.